-- Each director (including independent or specialist non-member directors) has one vote. - The chairperson of the meeting also has a casting vote (if required).
+Each director (excluding independent or specialist non-member directors) has one vote.

+Independent or specialist non-member directors do not have voting rights.

+The chairperson of the meeting also has a casting vote (if required).

-Directors can pass a resolution without a directors' meeting if all directors sign a statement saying that they are in favour of it.
+Directors can pass a resolution without a directors' meeting if all directors sign a statement saying that they are in favour of it or provide an email stating they are in favour of it.